The Last Safety System: Why the AI Rebels Inside Big Tech Might Be All We've Got

 The point is that a healthy democratic society should not depend on individual acts of conscience by well-paid engineers to constitute its AI oversight system.
 The fact that we do — right now, today — is a civilisational embarrassment and a serious warning.

-Every time someone inside these companies takes a public stand, it is a data point telling us the formal system has failed to catch what they caught.
-Four thousand Google employees petitioning against drone AI means the Pentagon contracting process had no mechanism to surface that concern.
+No. It is the appearance of accountability without the structure.
+What the conscience signal tells us is that a concern reached the public because an individual made a costly personal decision to surface it — not because any institution was designed to catch it.
+Four thousand Google employees petitioning against drone AI means the Pentagon contracting process had no mechanism to surface that concern before four thousand people had to.
 Caitlin Kalinowski resigning over surveillance and lethal autonomy means OpenAI’s governance structure had no internal path to force that question to resolution.
 Anthropic staff pushing back on Pentagon demands means the company’s own safety architecture couldn’t hold the line when commercial and political pressure hit.
+A system that only surfaces a concern when someone is willing to pay the personal cost of surfacing it is not a system with accountability.
+It is a system that outsources accountability to individuals and calls it heroism.

 None of those people should have had to make the choice they made.
 Those choices should have been made by accountable public institutions with the mandate, authority, and technical competence to make them.